robm26/travel-browser/tutorials/ARCHITECTURE.md

 and stores this as a persistent attribute, i.e. a value in the DynamoDB record for the user.
 1. The skill instructs the user to visit a short URL such as bit.ly/travelbrowser
 1. The user enters the three part pass phrase on the web form, which is sent to the user session API.
-1. The API scans all records in the DynamoDB table and if it finds a match, retrieves the user profile.
+1. The API scans all records in the DynamoDB table and if it finds a match less than five minutes old, retrieves the user profile.
 1. The web page displays a form containing text fields for each persistent attribute.
 1. The user can update the page, for example, by correcting the name spelling, adding a "name pronounce" hint, updating their contact information, etc.
 1. The user presses "save" and the page calls the service with the pass phrase and new data, for update in DynamoDB.
 1. The user re-launches the skill.
 Now the user is greeted with the new name or "name pronounce" that the user had entered.
+1. The user can click the Recording tab to record a new audio clip from their browser.
+1. The recording file is is saved to a cloud bucket and filename is saved to the user profile.
+1. The recording can be heard as ssml audio during the next skill session.

-#### User Session API
+## User Session API
-The user session API is defined in [web/user/usersessionAPI](./web/user/usersessionAPI).
+The user session API is defined in [web/user/usersessionAPI](../web/user/usersessionAPI/).
-The API acts like an authentication service.
+The API is a simple authentication service.
 It sits atop the DynamoDB table used by the skill, and grants read and update access to callers with a valid pass phrase.
 The API is a pass through to a Lambda function that performs the database interactions.
-The API itself provides a layer of separation between public internet users and your DynamoDB table.
+The API itself provides a layer of separation between public internet users and your DynamoDB table or S3 bucket.
-For example, you could add throttling, define custom security settings, or disable the API, without affecting the DynamoDB table or skill.
+For example, you can increase security by lowering the per-second throttling, define custom security settings in your code, or disable the API altogether, without affecting function, DynamoDB table or skill.

 #### User Session Lambda function
-The Lambda function is defined in [web/user/usersessionAPI/lambda](./web/user/usersessionAPI/lambda) This function performs the lookups and updates as described above.
+The Lambda function is defined in [web/user/usersessionAPI/lambda](../web/user/usersessionAPI/lambda) This function performs the lookups and updates as described above.
 It loads the AWS SDK and uses DynamoDB.DocumentClient to interact with the skill table.